The Structure and Function of the Digestive System

 What organs make up the digestive system?

 Located in your throat near your trachea (windpipe), the esophagus receives food from your mouth when you swallow.
-By means of a series of muscular contractions called peristalsis, the esophagus delivers food to your stomach.
+The epiglottis is a small flap that folds over your windpipe as you swallow to prevent you from choking (when food goes into your windpipe).
+A series of muscular contractions within the esophagus called peristalsis delivers food to your stomach.

-The stomach is a hollow organ, or "container," that holds food while it is being mixed with enzymes that continue the process of breaking down food into a usable form.
+The stomach is a hollow organ, or "container," that holds food while it is being mixed with stomach enzymes.
+These enzymes continue the process of breaking down food into a usable form.
 Cells in the lining of the stomach secrete a strong acid and powerful enzymes that are responsible for the breakdown process.
-When the contents of the stomach are sufficiently processed, they are released into the small intestine.
+When the contents of the stomach are processed enough, they’re released into the small intestine.

 Contents of the small intestine start out semi-solid, and end in a liquid form after passing through the organ.
-Water, bile, enzymes, and mucous contribute to the change in consistency.
+Water, bile, enzymes and mucus contribute to the change in consistency.
 Once the nutrients have been absorbed and the leftover-food residue liquid has passed through the small intestine, it then moves on to the large intestine, or colon.

-The pancreas secretes digestive enzymes into the duodenum, the first segment of the small intestine.
-These enzymes break down protein, fats, and carbohydrates.
-The pancreas also makes insulin, secreting it directly into the bloodstream.
-Insulin is the chief hormone for metabolizing sugar.
+The pancreas secretes digestive enzymes into the duodenum that break down protein, fats and carbohydrates.
+The pancreas also makes insulin, passing it directly into the bloodstream.
+Insulin is the chief hormone in your body for metabolizing sugar.

-The gallbladder stores and concentrates bile, and then releases it into the duodenum to help absorb and digest fats.
+The gallbladder stores and concentrates bile from the liver, and then releases it into the duodenum in the small intestine to help absorb and digest fats.